Steveorevo/cg-pws-vm/install-debian-linux.md

 * Enter 'preview' for the password
 * Re-enter 'preview' to confirm

-The installer will then configure the clock; CodeGarden's corporate office and support is based in California, USA.
+The installer will then configure the clock; Virtuosoft’s corporate office and support is based in California, USA.
 To maintain compatibility with optional SaaS services, be sure to select 'Pacific' for the timezone by continuing with the following:

 * Press arrow down 3 times to select the 'Pacific' timezone, then enter to continue.

 The installer will then continue loading additional components.
 It will eventually start up the disk partitioner.
-We've allowed Personal Web Server to handle up to 2 terabyte databases!
+We've allowed Devstia Preview Web Server to handle up to 2 terabyte databases!
 The initial allocated space will be less than 2 gigabytes and will only grow as needed.
 Please be sure to answer the following:

 * Select 'Guided - use entire disk'
 * Select 'Virtual disk 1 (vda) - 2.1 TB Virtio Block Device'